Absolutely everything you need to know about buying a sofa.

 Loveseats and snugs

-Smaller than a two-seater but bigger than your typical armchair, loveseats or snugs (a more modern name for the loveseat) offer a cosy seating solution - whether you're trying to fit a smaller suite into a space, or you've got a gap by a bookshelf that's just crying out for an accompanying seat.
+Smaller than a 2 seater but bigger than your typical armchair, loveseats or snugs (a more modern name for the loveseat) offer a cosy seating solution - whether you're trying to fit a smaller suite into a space, or you've got a gap by a bookshelf that's just crying out for an accompanying seat.
 These sofas are big enough for one to sit in with their legs up too, or for two that don't mind sitting close together.

 Reclining seating is a brilliant way of embracing the practicality of an armchair or sofa with the comfort of a more relaxed, lying down functionality by lowering the back of the seat and raising a footrest that appears from front-facing base of the chair.
 Typically, reclining seats can have three stances - regular seated position, footrest-raised with a slight back recline, and a full recline, where the body is supported just above a total lying down position.

 The footrest and upper recline functionality is easily found in both sofas and armchairs.
 It's also worth remembering the space in which you'll be putting a recliner sofa or chair.
 This element does changes the amount of floor space you have in a room while it's reclined, so measuring - which you can read more about below - becomes essential here.

 Recliner chairs are heavy.
 They're made with metal frames, which can make moving them difficult.
 As they're not easily shifted planning ahead is a must.

 The recline can be operated by a manual button or lever, or by an electric function.